Give Claude a Personality: Custom Instructions Guide (2026)

 Polite.
 Inoffensive.
 Applicable to no one in particular.

-With a Forge Blueprint (high openness, moderate-low conscientiousness, autonomy-driven, pattern of perfectionism near completion):
+With a coach package loaded (high openness, moderate-low conscientiousness, autonomy-driven, pattern of perfectionism near completion):

 The abandonment-near-finish pattern is often perfectionism in disguise, not a motivation problem.
 The project is close enough to done that its flaws are now visible and real, which makes shipping feel like endorsing something imperfect.
 Starting the next thing resets that clock.